prb28/vscode-amiga-assembly/README.md

 Visit the [WIKI](https://github.com/prb28/vscode-amiga-assembly/wiki) pages to discover all the features and get the documentation.

-**For an easy startup try the** [Example workspace Bundle](https://github.com/prb28/vscode-amiga-wks-example/releases).
+**For an easy startup try the** [Example workspace Bundle](https://github.com/prb28/vscode-amiga-wks-example/releases) or the [VBCC workspace](https://github.com/prb28/vscode-amiga-vbcc-example).

-## New in 0.16.0
+## New in 0.17.0
-- View an IFF/ILBM file (use of ilbm.js from Matthias Wiesmann)
+- Stack frame indicating C source files
+- Documentation for core amiga libraries
+- Documentation table of contents

 ### Other features
 ### Run and Debug with FS-UAE